aguerrerolopez/RMPrediction/README.md

     - data_hgm.py
     - data_hgm.py

 Every scripts does the same.
 First, we read the data of the 3 days of the hospital.
 For each unique sample we have it repetead several times, this amount of times can move between 1 and 12 times.
 To balance the data we propose the median aproach: for each unique sample we calculate the median synthethic sample and then we make the difference between all the real samples and our median one.
 The sample that is closest to our median is the one that we are going to use to train our model.
 In that way we get rid of possible outliers and measurement errors.
 It may occur that for a specific family we have heavy unbalanced data such as AMOXICILINA which in _HGM_ we have 83 non-resistant samples and 211 resistant ones.
 To tackle with that we propose to oversample the minority class labels.
 After all this we propose to make 10 stratified folds to then test our results.
 The MALDIs signal is then normalized by TIC technique.
-The preprocess pipeline can be seen here:
+The preprocess pipeline can be seen in Figure 1.
 ![alt text](images_readme/preprocess.png)